UN-OCHA/COD-ArcTools/Tutorials/UTF_EncodingCheck_Tutorial.md

 # ArcMap Tool Tutorial:  UTF Encoding Check

 ## UTF Encoding Check Script Summary
 The *UTF Encoding Check* script reports the UTF encoding of all shapefiles within a folder.
 The script works by first identifying each *.shp* file within the specified folder.
 The script then locates and reads each corresponding *.cpg* file to determine the UTF encoding.
-The UTF encoding for each shapefile is then reported to the user in the Details pane of the Results dialog box that appears when the script is used in ArcMap v10.0 or newer.
+The UTF encoding for each shapefile is then reported to the user in the Details pane of the Results dialog box that appears when the script is used in ArcMap v10.0 or later.

 ### 1. Files to be Processed
 ![Files Image](../Screenshots/UTF_Check/files.PNG "Files to be Processed")